idimitriadis0/TranslateOnLinux/docs/index.md

 TBX, short for TermBase eXchange, is the international standard for representing and exchanging information about terms, words, and other lexical data.
 Here's a list of tools with some TBX support: http://www.tbxinfo.net/tbx-support/

-Several CAT tools can **import/read** TBX files: OmegaT, CafeTran Espresso, Memsource, WordFast Pro
+Several CAT tools can **import/read** TBX files: OmegaT, CafeTran Espresso, Memsource, WordFast Pro, Swordfish, etc.

 Heartsome TMX editor can **import and export to TBX** (but not directly edit), among other formats.